 Who Should Get Lowlights?

 Lowlights work well on all hair types, from curly to straight, and depending on your base color, they can be either super subtle or have a bolder effect.
 For example, lowlights are especially popular with those with blonde hair looking to transition to dark and even brunettes who want to add depth and movement to their look.

 Are Lowlights Damaging?

-Truth is, lowlights aren’t any more damaging for your hair than highlights.
-In fact, the process is pretty much identical, except one applies lighter hues and the other applies darker hues.
+The truth is, lowlights aren’t any more damaging for your hair than highlights.
+In fact, the process is pretty much identical, except one applies lighter hues, and the other applies darker hues.
 Simple, right?

 It’s also a common misconception that you can only exclusively work highlights or lowlights at one time.
 Because to create a more natural-looking finish, you really need to employ both of these techniques, so do ask your colorist to combine these two hair coloring processes to achieve your desired look.

 Use a curling iron to create a loose wavy style that will show off your color and add even more dimension to your style.

 Draw attention to your color by creating volumized curls all over your head.
 Use a 1-inch curling iron and have each curl start at your temple and cascade down from there.
 Finish off your style with a mist of Dove Style + Care Compressed Extra Hold Hairspray.

 Add even more volume to your look by running Suave Professionals Natural Volume Mousse through your roots before they dry.